Klingbar focus groups

-Four screens, one product loop.
-Here's the path from a blank panel to a markdown report you can paste into a brief.
+Compose, explore, probe, synthesize — four conceptual screens for a future organization-scoped Marketing specialty.
+Here's the path from a blank panel to a research report an organization could paste into a brief.

 Build the panel like an audience

-Start at the persona library.
-Filter by tier, generation, geography, channel propensity, lifecycle stage — the same controls your media team uses to build a Meta or LinkedIn audience.
+A future facilitator could start at the persona library.
+It could filter by tier, generation, geography, channel propensity, lifecycle stage — the same controls your media team uses to build a Meta or LinkedIn audience.
 Layer one to three overlays to make the group category-aware without overwriting the base persona's voice.

 B2C Millennial Urban Category buyer Overlay · DTC skincare